-In summary, during 2007 we will continue to persistently pursue our objectives of growing and strengthening our current operations, finding suitable acquisitions at sensible prices and identifying investment opportunities in public securities that carry acceptable levels of risk and offer the possibility of significant long-term gains.
+In summary, during 2008 we will continue to persistently pursue our objectives of enhancing the value of our current operations, finding suitable acquisitions at sensible prices and identifying investment opportunities in public securities that carry acceptable levels of risk and offer possibility of meaningful gains.

-Mark E. Schwarz, Chairman of the Board
+Mark E. Schwarz, Chairman of the Board March 25, 2008